Tourism in the Basque Autonomous Community: Events

 The community's cultural agenda is extensive and diverse, bringing together top notch cultural and festive events involving all styles of music, theatre, dance, comics and cinema.
-In Donostia-San Sebastián, the most famous event is the San Sebastian International Film Festival, which is held in September.
+In San Sebastián, the most famous event is the San Sebastian International Film Festival, which is held in September.
 Hundreds of films have been presented there, and it has been visited by movie stars such as Lauren Bacall, Alfred Hitchcock, Robert Mitchum and Woody Allen.
 The International Jazz Festival, which takes place in July, and the Quincena Musical, which is held in August, are the two other best known competitions in the capital of Gipuzkoa.
-It is also worth highlighting the Big Week of Donostia-San Sebastián in August, where you can watch the best fireworks around.
+It is also worth highlighting the Big Week of San Sebastián in August, where fireworks are used in celebration.
 In Bilbao, music takes on special importance in the summer, with rock festivals such as the BBK Live Festival or the Azkena Rock Festival, which attract the very best artists.
 It is also worth mentioning the traditional Opera season of the A.B.A.O.
 (Bilbao Association of Friends of Opera), the Biscay Choir Week and the concerts by the Symphonic Orchestra of Bilbao throughout the year.
 Film buffs gather in May in the Horror and Fantasy Film Festival and in November in the International Festival of Documentary and Short Films.
 There is also a special place for the famous Big Week of Bilbao which is always held in August, with countless activities and shows.
-In Vitoria-Gasteiz one of the most important cultural events is the International Theatre Festival which lasts from October to November, and the International Jazz Festival, where the best jazz musicians get together.
+In Vitoria-Gasteiz one of the most important cultural events is the International Theatre Festival which lasts from October to November, and the International Jazz Festival.
 Another notable event in the capital of Álava is the Festival of the White Virgin, which is held at the beginning of August and for which the entire city comes out to celebrate.